 The Simcoe is a relatively nondescript clock.
 I passed by it in the antique store without realizing that it was a Pequegnat.
 My wife spotted it and I returned to take a second look.
 Sure enough, a Pequegnat!

 The yellow oak case is in very good condition with one or two small scratches and a chip just above the top of the bezel.
 The dial pan has had an ugly repair, there are two brass tabs at 12 o’clock and 6 o’clock protruding though the front of the dial.
-Perhaps it has a replacement dial pan because the dial itself is original.

 The dial face has some crackling but is otherwise in good condition.
 The piecrust bezel is in very nice shape as are the claw feet and lions heads.